mslaursen/fastapi-forge/README.md

 ```

 ### Run Tests
-Tests are automatically generated based on your schema — no need to write them from scratch.
+Tests are automatically generated based on your schema.
 Once the app is running (`make up`):

 ```bash
 make test